AI Integration for E-commerce & High-Ticket Online Stores

 AI Integration Decision Framework

 Three decisions every AI integration project has to make.
-We work through these with every client during discovery.
+We work through these with every store during discovery.

 RAG vs fine-tuning vs prompt engineering